 Charles Sturt University has a proud history and we are very fortunate to have an outstanding group of diverse, passionate and engaged people working with us.

-With sustainability embedded across all CSU disciplines, we aim to equip our graduates, staff and communities with the knowledge and know-how to live and work in a sustainable world.
+With sustainability embedded across all Charles Sturt disciplines, we aim to equip our graduates, staff and communities with the knowledge and know-how to live and work in a sustainable world.

-At CSU, we provide an accessible environment for all students, staff, visitors and the community.
+At Charles Sturt, we provide an accessible environment for all students, staff, visitors and the community.

 Equity and diversity

-We value equity diversity across CSU.
+We value equity diversity across Charles Sturt.
 We are about creating a fair and inclusive environment in which students and staff of all backgrounds can flourish.

 We aim to ensure students can participate fully in their studies.
 Our Disability Service provides advice, support and adjustments for students with a disability.

-Our commitment to Indigenous Australians is important for supporting our regions, as well as fostering a culturally safe and diverse CSU community.
+Our commitment to Indigenous Australians is important for supporting our regions, as well as fostering a culturally safe and diverse Charles Sturt community.